langwatch/langevals/README.md

 #### Using LangEvals Evaluators - Out of the box evaluators

-Just like `CustomLLMBooleanEvaluator`, you can use any other evaluator available from LangEvals to prevent regression on a variety of cases, for example, here we check the LLM answers always in english, regardless of the question language, and that the answers are relevant:
+Just like `CustomLLMBooleanEvaluator`, you can use any other evaluator available from LangEvals to prevent regression on a variety of cases, for example, here we check that the LLM answers are always in english, regardless of the language used in the question, we also measure how relevant the answers are to the question:

 ```python
 entries = pd.DataFrame(